Tom Clancy's Rainbow Six (video game): Development

 Several weeks prior to the game's release on PC, early copies of the game were leaked onto online piracy websites.
-The users that uploaded the game files reportedly "took credit for 'cracking' a game with no copy protection in it", frustrating the developers; network programmer Dave Weinstein recalled going on a profanity-laden rant on the topic in Red Storm's office, only to be pulled aside by Littlejohns for his volume, having been heard three offices away.
+The users that uploaded the game files reportedly "took credit for 'cracking' a game with no copy protection in it", frustrating the developers; Weinstein recalled going on a profanity-laden rant on the topic in Red Storm's office, only to be pulled aside by Littlejohns for his volume, having been heard three offices away.

+The Nintendo 64, PlayStation, Mac OS, Game Boy Color, and Dreamcast releases of the game were each developed by separate companies: Saffire for the N64, Rebellion Developments for the PS1, Varcon Systems for Mac OS, Crawfish Interactive for the GBC, and Pipe Dream Interactive for the Dreamcast.
+Saffire struggled to simplify Rainbow Six's control scheme to suit the Nintendo 64 controller and ultimately had to completely remake the game so it would be able to run without frame rate dips on the N64.
+Crawfish opted to give the Game Boy Color port a unique game style, as they felt other game styles would not suit Rainbow Six's gameplay and features on the platform.
+The release of Pipe Dream's Dreamcast port was delayed by eight months.

-The game's box art, featuring a Rainbow operative armed with a Heckler & Koch USP, was not created for the game and is actually a modified photograph of Heckler & Koch USA sales executive John T. Meyer.
+The game's box art, featuring a Rainbow operative armed with a Heckler & Koch USP, was not created for the game and is actually a modified 1992 photograph of Heckler & Koch USA sales executive John T. Meyer.
 The original image was used to promote the American launch of the USP in 1993.
 Heckler & Koch permitted the use of the image for the game and sent firearms instructors to assist with motion capture.

-The Nintendo 64, PlayStation, Game Boy Color, and Dreamcast releases of the game were each developed by separate companies: Saffire for the N64, Rebellion Developments for the PS1, Crawfish Interactive for the GBC, and Pipe Dream Interactive for the Dreamcast.
-Little is known about the development processes of these ports, though the release of the Dreamcast port was delayed by eight months.